facebook twitter mail

 General accounting

-This lesson and the next seven lessons are introductory.
-To enter directly into the heart of double-entry accounting, go to lesson 9: Why single-entry accounting, like in the booklet of our checkbook, is insufficient.
+This lesson and the next seven are introductory.
+If you want to enter directly into the heart of double-entry accounting, please go to lesson 9: Why single-entry accounting, like in our checkbook, is insufficient.

 Video